paugier/mercurial-book/en/app-svn.rst

     rename from/some/path to/some/other/place

 The ``include`` directive causes a file, or all files under a directory, to be included in the destination repository.
-This also excludes all other files and dirs not explicitely included.
+This also excludes all other files and dirs not explicitly included.
 The ``exclude`` directive causes files or directories to be omitted, and others not explicitly mentioned to be included.

 To move a file or directory from one location to another, use the ``rename`` directive.
 If you need to move a file or directory from a subdirectory